 While some health care executives have been working to improve health equity for years, others are just beginning to define what it means for their organizations and the populations they serve.

-More organizations are beginning to invest in health equity.
-Several interviewees said their organizations have recently made investments in health equity.
+More organisations are beginning to invest in health equity.
+Several interviewees said their organisations have recently made investments in health equity.
 Some organizations have publicly announced efforts, which include monetary pledges, new program initiatives, and appointments of executives who will lead these efforts.9

 The specificity and number of goals varied widely.
 Strategies to address health equity and methods for measuring progress vary widely.
-Most organizations are still defining their focus and goal.
-Organizations that were furthest along in their health equity strategies had set specific goals for measuring change such as improving a health outcome by a specific percentage or increasing workforce diversity by a certain percentage by a specific date.
-Organizations that are just beginning to address health equity are looking to see what other organizations have done.
+Most organisations are still defining their focus and goal.
+Organisations that were furthest along in their health equity strategies had set specific goals for measuring change such as improving a health outcome by a specific percentage or increasing workforce diversity by a certain percentage by a specific date.
+Organisations that are just beginning to address health equity are looking to see what other organisations have done.
 They are interested in which measures might work best and are trying to identify potential partners/stakeholders both internally and externally.

 “COVID has uncovered what we’ve been saying all along in public health and health equity that it can’t just be the role of health departments that have been grossly underfunded for decades to figure out how to build communities that promote health and wellness that ultimately lead to health equity.
 We have to have the help of other sectors, other leaders, and other businesses.”